Seminar on Community-Driven Cryptography

 Calendar

-Weekly meetings are held every other Friday from 12-1pm ET.
-Feel free to reach out to either Alishah or Lucy to receive the calendar invite and zoom link!Previous Speakers
+Weekly meetings are held every other Thursday from 12-1pm ET.
+Feel free to reach out to either Alishah or Leah to receive the calendar invite and zoom link!Activities

 - Speaker: Alex LeClerc and Glencora Borradaile